simonpotel/QTSBE/README.md

 ## Acknowledgments

 > [!CAUTION]
 > Always review the code before using it.
 The documentation or the purpose of the code may not be updated, so please check everything you use.

-> [!CAUTION]
 > Developers are not responsible for any loss, miscalculation, or related issues resulting in losing money.
-Check everything you use before using it.

 ---